GamalSamadov/3D-portfolio/README.md

 # My Portfolio 🚀

-This project showcases my work, skills, and creativity as a developer.
+This project showcases your work, skills, and creativity as a developer.
 Explore the code or visit the live site to see it in action. 😊

 ## ✨ Features